Horizon-LEAD/irtx-jsprit/README.md

 differ in their capacity (number of items that can be carried), their cost structure, emissions, energy consumption, and speed.
 The `euclidean_distance_factor` is added to any distance in case the model is run *without* specific network data (see below).
+The `active_time` parameter defines within which time limit (usually one work day, the vehicle can operatate).
 After, the characteristics of the `ucc` are defined by defining a location in latitude and longitude and its available vehicle types.